 Four high school students lead this effort in the fall.
 The goal is to bring everything necessary to hold a carnival to Chester for a day of fun and entertainment, celebrating the fall season.
 75 high school students volunteer to make this day possible.
-Last year 1,200 Chester children participated in this free event which included: face painting, pumpkin painting, carnival games, inflatables, several live bands, a book give-away, as well as lots of free food and beverages.
+Typically, over 1,000 Chester children participate in this free event which include: face painting, pumpkin painting, carnival games, inflatables, several live bands, a book give-away, as well as lots of free food and beverages.

-Two high school students lead this effort in November.
-The goal is to bring 120 Chester 3rd – 5th graders to The Palace Bowling and Entertainment Center in Downingtown to enjoy an afternoon of bowling and dancing with high school student volunteers.
+High school students lead this event in February.
+The goal is to bring 120 3rd – 5th graders, who BOTH live and go to school in Chester, to The Palace Bowling and Entertainment Center in Downingtown.
+They enjoy an afternoon of bowling and dancing with high school student volunteers.
 Each of the 40 lanes usually is led with 2 high school students and 3 Chester children.
 The kids really enjoy each other’s company and have a great time bowling, dancing, and eating pizza and cake.

-Two Henderson ice hockey players lead this event every spring.
-The goal is to bring 120 Chester 3rd – 5th graders to Ice Line in West Chester and to have 120 Chester County high school ice hockey players teach them how to ice skate.
+Henderson ice hockey players lead this event every spring.
+The goal is to bring 120 Chester 3rd – 5th graders, who BOTH live and go to school in Chester, to Ice Line in West Chester.
+120 Chester County high school ice hockey players volunteer to teach them how to ice skate.
 The skaters from 9 different Chester County high schools are paired with the Chester children for a few hours and everyone has a ball, skating and enjoying dinner and dessert together!

 “How good and pleasant it is when God’s people live together in unity!”
 Psalm 133:1